Can air conditioning make cats or dogs sick?

 Make sure your furry friend is kept cool and comfortable.

 However, that’s not to say that installing air conditioning is a one-stop shop for anyone with pets.
-There are a few things you should keep in mind when you’re worried about your pets in the summer months.
+It would be best to remember a few things when you’re worried about your pets in the summer months.
 These include:

-• Air conditioning is at its most effective and efficient when it is set at an optimum temperature for your home and left to gently tick over through the day.
-Ask our team about our iFeel feature to ensure that the unit is used to its greatest effect.
+- Air conditioning is most effective and efficient when set at an optimum temperature for your home and left to tick over gently throughout the day.
+Ask our team about our iFeel feature to ensure the unit is used to its greatest effect.

-• It’s important to make sure that your pet always has access to water, especially when the temperature rises.
+- It’s essential to ensure your pet always has access to water, especially when the temperature rises.

-• If you keep these factors in mind, you can make sure that your pet is as comfortable as possible.
+- Considering these factors, you can ensure your pet is as comfortable as possible.

-If there’s anything you’d like to ask about air conditioning and how your pets will react, call us today, and we’ll be more than happy to answer any questions you have.
+If you have any questions about air conditioning and how your pets will react, call us today.
+We’ll be more than happy to answer them.

 By setting up a system to set the right temperature, you can have peace of mind that your little friends are comfortable at home.